splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-signalfx-integration.rst

 You must be an administrator in both SignalFx and Splunk On-Call to establish this integration.
-Any SignalFx user can send alerts into Splunk On-Call once it’s been integrated.
+Any SignalFx user can send alerts into Splunk On-Call once it's been integrated.

 **In Splunk On-Call**
 ---------------------